 Thermal conductivity measurements can tell you how well a material is able to conduct or transfer thermal energy, and specific heat capacity describes the quantity of thermal energy required to increase the temperature of a material.
 Both metrics are vital for predicting the performance of insulators, phase change materials such as oils, waxes and plastics, heat exchangers, evaporators, refrigerators and freezers.

 Thermal conductivity and specific heat capacity measurements are routine in multiple industries including aerospace, automotive, construction, electronics, textiles, and additive manufacturing.
 Having a good understanding of how thermal energy conduction and how this affects a material is key to being able to predict the behaviour of a system and design and optimise controls.
-Our lab can measure the thermal conductivity of fluids, pastes, powders, insulators, and ceramics from -45 up to 195°C.
+Our lab can measure the thermal conductivity of fluids, pastes, powders, insulators, and ceramics from -20 up to 200°C.

 If you would like to discuss the measurement of thermal conductivity or specific heat capacity of your material, or the characterisation of other physical properties of your products, please feel welcome to contact us.